Pathway-plus/Pathway-Plus/README.md

  # Schedule (Tentative)

- October 2022 - Develop the base/draft of Home Page, Consultation Page and About Us Page
+ October 2022 - Develop the base/draft of Home Page, Consultation Page and About Us Page.

  November 2022 - Finish up the UI.
 Have a working database.
 The websites should be usable now.